ebi-pf-team/interproscan-docs/docs/HowToInstall.rst

 3. (Optional) Install licensed software (MobiDB, SignalP, DeepTMHMM and Phobius)
 4. (Optional) Setup a local InterPro Match Lookup Service (MLS)

-If the installation is unsuccessful please check the `FAQs <FAQ.rst>`_, raise an issue at our `GitHub repository <https://github.com/ebi-pf-team/interproscan6/issues>`_, or `raise a ticket <https://www.ebi.ac.uk/about/contact/support/interpro>`_ via InterPro.
+If the installation is unsuccessful please check the `FAQs <FAQ.html>`_, raise an issue at our `GitHub repository <https://github.com/ebi-pf-team/interproscan6/issues>`_, or `raise a ticket <https://www.ebi.ac.uk/about/contact/support/interpro>`_ via InterPro.